26 Types of Bats Found In Texas! (ID GUIDE)

 seminole bat range map

-Even though Seminole Bats seem to be common, not much research has been done on them.
+Even though Seminole Bats seem common, little research has been done on them.
 For example, scientists have no idea about their average lifespan.

 These bats are insectivores and feed primarily on ants, bees, wasps, beetles, and moths.
 Interestingly, they take advantage of street lights that attract lots of bugs.